 Today, Juno’s father’s spirit also inspires his grandson, film and television actor Lucas Englander.

-“He just tried as an individual to do his utmost to help people, or make a difference politically,” Lucas said about his grandfather, called Děda in Czech.
+“He just tried as an individual to do his utmost to help people, or make a difference politically,” Juno said about her father, called Děda in Czech.
 “He was always intertwined in it, always helping, like taking refugees in the apartment, sharing everything."

 When forced to flee their home, refugees like Děda can only carry so much.
 But they also bring so many intangible gifts to their new communities: hopes and dreams, experiences and talents, traditions and family stories, resilience and determination.

-Watch as Juno and Lucas interview one another about their family’s history and how Děda’spirit still inspires them to welcome refugees.
+Watch as Juno and Lucas interview one another about their family’s history and how Děda’s spirit still inspires them to welcome refugees.